prioritizr/oppr/cran-comments.md

 Dear CRAN maintainers,

-I sincerely apologize for submitting an updated version of the _oppr_ R package so soon after its initial release on CRAN.
-Prof Brian Ripley alerted me to the fact that the current version on CRAN is failing illegal memory address checks (https://cran.r-project.org/web/checks/check_results_oppr.html).
-This version should address these issues.
-I am extremely sorry for taking up more of your time.
+I received an email from Prof Brian Ripley informing me that CRAN policies require packages to retain debugging symbols.
+In earlier versions of this package, debugging symbols were unconditionally stripped from shared object library files.
+This version addresses this issue.

 Cheers,